Luminarys/Sto/README.md

 ## Running
 The Sto executable can be run with the options:
-    * `-port=8080` - If set this will cause Sto to listen on the specified port
+* `-port=<port number>` - If set this will cause Sto to listen on the specified port.
+8080 is the default.
-    * `-procs=1` - If set this will cause Sto to run with the specified number of processes.
-The minimum recommended number is two, but one is the default
+* `-procs=<maximum number of cpus to use>` - If set this will cause Sto to run with the specified number of processes.
+The minimum recommended number is two, but one is the default.

 ## Performance
 A benchmark using JMeter and attempting to upload 10 files at a time yielded the following results: